The Problem with Cupping

 It’s also important to realise that there are vast differences in roast recipes between coffees roasted for cupping purposes and coffees roasted for brewing at an espresso or brew bar.

-As a cafe, it’s advisable to select a coffee by brewing it the way you plan on serving it to your customers rather than purely based on a cupping.
+As a cafe, it’s advisable to select a coffee brewer machine it the way you plan on serving it to your customers rather than purely based on a cupping.

 When we roast coffee for the purpose of cupping, we essentially aim to bring out the maximum sweetness and acidity of every coffee so that it can be properly analysed in a ‘cupping’ setting.
 Although the flavours can be thoroughly enjoyed when roasting for a pour-over brew or espresso, we make changes to the roast profile specific to the intended brewing method.